 - Teaching and research

 All students admitted through the Broad Discipline of Language, Culture and Communication (BDLCC) have to complete the common Year One curriculum.
 Students are required to apply for their Major of either BA(Hons) in Chinese and Bilingual Studies (BACBS) or BA(Hons) in English Studies for the Professions (BAESP), or a Double Majors by the end of Year One.

-We also offer various academic pathways for students to suit their needs.
+We offer various academic pathways to suit students' needs.

-- A Major and a Minor/Free Electives (123 credits + 3 training credits of Work-Integrated Education)
+- A Major and a Minor (123 credits + 3 training credits of Work-Integrated Education)

 Students can apply for studying a Minor programme offered within or outside the Faculty of Humanities in Year Two.
-Minor programmes offered by the Faculty includes:
+Minor programmes offered by the Faculty include: